-Welcome to The New Three Mariners Inn a friendly, characterful, tastefully modernised, ‘pub-with-rooms’.
-Built in **YEAR** and situated in the heart of Laugharne, Carmarthenshire – famously home to Dylan Thomas – The New Three Mariners is also a great hub from which to explore the wonderful West Wales area with its celebrated coastal path, countryside, castles and beaches.
+Welcome to The New Three Mariners Inn a friendly, characterful, tastefully modernised, "pub-with-rooms".
+Built in the 18th Century and situated in the heart of Laugharne, Carmarthenshire - famously home to Dylan Thomas - The New Three Mariners is also a great hub from which to explore the wonderful West Wales area with its celebrated coastal path, countryside, castles and beaches.

 Bar and Restaurant